 To wrap it up, these were only some of the commonly missed tax deductions.
 As you can understand, including every single tax deduction would not fit in this article; and it would take ages to read.
 But, we believe we have included the most helpful deductions.
 The ones that a lot of fleet managers or owners don’t pay attention to.

-When it comes to keeping track of your fleet’s mileage and expenses, you may also consider subscribing with a fleet management service; it can make your life easier in a lot of different ways.
+When it comes to keeping track of your fleet’s mileage and expenses, you may also consider subscribing with a vehicle management service; it can make your life easier in a lot of different ways.
 For example, Veturilo can help you create mileage reports and categorize the trips of your vehicles as “business” or “personal”.
 You also have access to very useful data about your vehicles, such as

 - fuel levels